 1. Smart Mobility Will Reduce Fatalities

 The need for smart mobility is evident in the unstable annual rate of traffic accidents.
-According to the National Highway Traffic Safety Administration (NHTSA), distracted driving killed 3,450 people in 2016 nationwide, an increase of 8 percent since 2014.
-The National Safety Council estimates that in 2017, 40,100 deaths occurred as a result of vehicular accidents—a 1% decrease from 2016, but also a leveling off of the steepest two-year increase in traffic deaths in more than 50 years.
+According to the National Highway Traffic Safety Administration (NHTSA), distracted driving killed 3,522 people in 2021 nationwide, a 12 percent increase from 2020.
+The National Safety Council estimates that in 2022, more than 46,000 deaths occurred as a result of vehicular accidents—a 22% increase when compared to pre-pandemic 2019.
+Roadways are more dangerous than they’ve been in 17 years.

 2. Smart Mobility Will Eventually Decrease Congestion

 As the world’s population grows, city congestion will crescendo from a daily inconvenience to a gridlock crisis resulting in devastating effects on the economy and environment; goods will not be delivered on time, emergency personnel may not be able to quickly save lives, and people will struggle to breathe due to the intense smog in the air.
-In China, congestion has already surpassed crisis levels.
-In 2010, it was there that the worst traffic jam in history occurred, lasting 12 days and spanning 74 miles, and there have been several epic traffic jams since that instance.
+For instance, in 2010, China had the worst traffic jam in history, lasting 12 days and spanning 74 miles, and there have been several epic traffic jams since that instance.

 Photo courtesy of Reuters/China Daily